tpujianto/location-intelligence/content/posts/into-python.md

 a = [1, 5, 7, 100]
 ```

-Here *a* was assigned four numeric values.
-They are structured in a way that makes the values inside easily accessible later on in code.
-Lists are created using squared brackets *[]* or via the *list()* function.
+Lists are created using squared brackets *[]* or via the *list()* function and everything inside a list is separated by commas.
+Above *a* was assigned four numeric values.

 ```
 print(a[0])